-Official GRE scores, taken within five years prior to the application deadline, are required.
+Official GRE scores are required.
+GRE is not required if an applicant has an overall GPA of 3.5 in all graduate studies.
+No exceptions are made for lower GPAs.
 We are unable to accept electronic scores or copies of student score reports.
-Please allow 4-6 weeks for such official scores to be received by the office.
-Simmons GRE code is 3761.
-GRE not required if overall graduate GPA for all graduate courses/degree is at least 3.5.
+Please allow 4-6 weeks for official scores to be received by the office.
+The Simmons GRE code is 3761.

 Three recommendations, written within six months of the deadline, are required.
 We do not accept recommendations from individuals who have a personal relationship with you (family members, friends, religious personnel) or politicians since we need evaluations from individuals who can assess your academic ability to engage in graduate studies.
 Instructions for the online recommendation process can be found within the application.

-An accepted student may request in writing to the Director of Admission of the Office of Admission a deferral of the entrance date for a maximum of one year.
-The student must indicate what he/she will do in the interim.
+An accepted student may request in writing to the Director of Admission of the Office of Admission a deferral of the entrance date for one year.
+The student must indicate what they will do in the interim.
 Deferrals are not granted if the student plans/chooses to attend another institution.
 If the deferral is approved, a non-refundable enrollment deposit is due on the date stated in the original letter of admission to ensure enrollment for the future.